sidharth-jha/FIR-Axel/README.md

 # FIR-Axel
 Design of FIR Accelerator using PYNQ Architecture.
-FIR_Axel.py contains the code for the Jupyter Notebook.
+FIR_Filter_tutorial.ipynb contains the Jupyter Notebook.
-Use the .bit, .tcl, .hwh for your reference.
+Use the .bit, .tcl, .hwh files for your reference.